gedeontofidji/Documentationr/README.md

 - How to create a plugin assembly from scratch
 - GitHub pour Power App (versionning and edit code directly outisde of power app and commit it)
 - Formation powerbi
-flix powee app sharepoint
+- flux powee app sharepoint
-exporter fluw powee automate
+- exporter fluw powee automate
-dataverse stockage
+- dataverse stockage

 ### Evolutions to come